zhenzhongxmu/zhenzhongxmu.github.io/_pages/about.md

 # Zhenzhong WANG (王贞众)

-I will receive my Ph.D. degree in the Department of Computing at The Hong Kong Polytechnic University and join Xiamen University as an Assistant Professor this coming Fall.
+I received my Ph.D. degree in the Department of Computing at The Hong Kong Polytechnic University in 2024 and will join Xiamen University as an Assistant Professor.
 During my Ph.D. study, I am supervised by <a href='https://scholar.google.com/citations?user=LFngSp0AAAAJ&hl=zh-CN'>Prof. Kay Chen Tan</a> (Chair Professor, IEEE Fellow) and <a href='https://wanyu-lin.github.io/'>Prof. Wanyu Lin</a>.
 I obtained my Bachelor's degree from Northeastern University, China, and my Master's degree from Xiamen University, China, supervised by <a href='https://informatics.xmu.edu.cn/info/1385/25029.htm'>Prof. Min Jiang</a>.

 My research interests include computational intelligence and AI for Science.
 My research goal is to develop cutting-edge learning algorithms to solve complex problems in engineering and scientific fields, such as molecule discovery, material design, and multi-physics field simulation.